What Is an Organizational Chart's Purpose in Aviation SMS?

 Most professionals know an org chart when they see it, but what goes into the org chart for the safety program?
 What is the easiest way to create this org chart?
 Why do we have an org chart in the safety management program?

-Organizational charts in aviation safety management systems are simple heirarchical structures depicting key safety personnel and/or departments at your airline and airport.
-These depictions are commonly "people in boxes" with lines connecting the boxes to indicate a "chain of command.
+Organizational charts in aviation safety management systems are simple hierarchical structures depicting key safety personnel and/or departments at your airline and airport.
+These depictions are common "people in boxes" with lines connecting the boxes to indicate a "chain of command.

-Having company personnel illustrated in an org chart visuually depicts upper management's commitment and responsibility to the aviation safety program.
+Having company personnel illustrated in an org chart visually depicts upper management's commitment and responsibility to the aviation safety program.